 After being admitted you have to find a place to live in Leeuwarden.
 A place you can call home.
 The good news is that you will find relatively easy a suiting accommodation in Leeuwarden.
 Students often rent a room in a shared house or an apartment with other students.
 Not your style?
 Then you might want to opt for a one-bedroom or studio apartment.
 Real estate agents or private landlords advertise their rooms on different platforms.
+Please note: for first-year GRL students, student housing is provided by UCF.

 How to find a student room, studio or apartment in Leeuwarden